 Consider too the needs or requirements of your unit . .
 Always consult them for the basic standards and kit requirements. . .
 I would say they ought to be your place to at least start where they can give you some guidance. . .But, don't let their advice be your only research, do your own as well.
 But, no matter anything, we all have to start somewhere and that is normally at the bottom and with utmost simplicity too.
 For now, I want to look at a super simple kit and outfit starting with underthings and then ending with some outerwear (because lets face it, weather sucks sometimes), accessories, and then putting it all together.

 These recommendations to follow are my own opinions based on my research using both scholarly and primary sources.
-My primary sources being my own collection of original patterns, magazines, as well as photographs and even original German films.
+My primary sources being my own collection of original patterns, magazines, as well as photographs from my own collection and a little bit I was able to find in the public domain (aka Google).
 Keep in mind that these are general guild lines and for every "rule" there are some exceptions. . .
 Before choosing an exception to the rule in your wardrobe, I highly recommend choosing the rule first as your foundation.
 Wardrobe building is like making a big building, you need a solid foundation to build upon first. . . .
 Ready?
 Good.
 Let's Start with a brief intro. for a basic look and then get into the details. . .

 UnderpinningsThe proper underpinnings can really take a good look and make it spectacular.
 I know because as a Civil War reenactor, I learned that having the right stuff underneath makes a huge difference on what you wear for the public.
 For some 1940s German underthings, I recommend: